 Clean, sterilized river gravel is a good medium for a small wasabi system and has been used successfully for hydroponic crops.
 Similar substrates such as coarse perlite, different types of grow rocks sold in the hydroponic industry, scoria and chunky bark or coconut fiber chip (similar to that used for many species of orchids) are also suitable, provided all are free draining and highly aerated.
 Ideally, grow beds need to be at least 1 foot deep with nutrient solution applied via an intermittent drip irrigation system to the top of the substrate using a cycle that does not flood the plants at any time.

 The nutrient should be applied so that the surface of the substrate remains relatively dry most of the time while the medium underneath is cool and moist.
-Wasabi, like many crops, is prone to developing fungal disease and stem rots around the base of the plant if conditions become overly wet due to excess irrigation.
+Wasabi, like many crops, is prone to developing fungal diseases and stem rots around the base of the plant if conditions become overly wet due to excess irrigation.

 This is one of the reasons why commercial, outdoor wasabi systems often use a raised row or mounded system to keep the surface of the growing media dry directly under the plants, so that flooding around the delicate stems and leaf bases does not occur.

-Nutrient Management for Wasabi
+Hydroponic Nutrient Management for Wasabi

 Dumping and replacing the nutrient solution with a fresh batch each week for larger, mature plants is advised, while smaller plants can be run for two to three weeks on the same solution.
 If plant growth appears to slow or plants are not removing nutrients from the solution (for example, EC levels don't fall over time), then changing the nutrient solution will often cause a boost in growth and nutrient uptake.